 Another four half day workshop sessions were held in May to systematically appraise potential strategic options for inclusion in the LHS, and identify key actions for ensuring their delivery.
 The outputs from these sessions inform the LHS outcome and action plans, and will inform the delivery plans which will be produced subsequently.
 Again, the participants were specialist stakeholders drawn from across the council and it partner organisations.

-- The consultation was widely publicised – press releases, using social media, SBC website and partnership organisation websites
+- the consultation was widely publicised through press releases, using social media, our website and partnership organisation websites

 - 41 partners and stakeholders participated in the conference held in March and the option and appraisal sessions in May

 - 23 responses were received from the formal consolation

 The main housing issues noted by the respondents tend to reflect the priorities for the 2017-22 LHS.
 Just under half of all respondents noted the lack of affordable housing as a main housing issue.
 Other issues which emerged from the consultation include, the lack of specialist housing for older people, the poor accessibility of housing to allow younger people to remain in the Borders and the need for the supply of housing to reflect demand (the right housing in the right place).

 The LHS Vision

 In terms of the vision for our 2017-22 LHS, over half of all respondents felt that it is strong enough to reach our ambition for housing in the Scottish Borders, with the strategic nature making it strong, ambitious and easy for people to understand.
 It was noted, however, that it would only be a strong enough vision if there is enough funding in place to support it and there is the right level of involvement from all relevant partners.
 The respondents who felt that the vision isn’t strong enough noted that it was very vague and, given the extent of the problem, there needs to be greater emphasis on the lack of affordable housing in the Borders.